murkl/arch-os/docs/README.md

 They are modules: data, not programs.
 One binary runs any of them, `oak --module=installer` opens one outright, and a release is that binary with `oak.yaml` and `modules/` beside it.
 The build downloads the binary rather than compiling it, so nothing here needs a Go toolchain.

-Which module a machine can open is the module's own business: each says so in its own `offered:`, and nothing anywhere holds a list of them.
-A booted Arch live image offers the Installer and the Recovery; anything else offers the Imager alone and opens it on the way in, with no list of one row on it.
+Which module a machine can open is the module's own business: each says so in its own `requires.sh`, and nothing anywhere holds a list of them.
+A booted Arch live image offers the Installer and the Recovery; anything else offers Create boot medium alone and opens it on the way in, with no list of one row on it.
 That is what leaves **[`get.sh`](../get.sh)** with nothing to decide — it fetches, checks, unpacks and starts, and that is all of it.

 - Adding a question is a few lines of YAML
 - Adding a step is a folder under the stage it belongs to